 Door components have an operation property defined.
 This property defines the behavior of the door as to whether it is a sliding, folding, or swinging door.
 If it is a swinging door, the operation also states if the door swings left or right.
 There is also a behavior on the part of a person opening the door, in terms of pulling or pushing the door open and whether the door is normally approached from the front, latch, or hinge based on their room.

-The article, Enhanced in v9.6: Accessible Door Rule – SOL/208, provides a detailed look at modeling doors to have their behavior included and a ruleset can be used to check maneuvering clearance of accessible doors based on the logic of how the door is approached.
+Enhanced in v9.6: Accessible Door Rule – SOL/208, provides a detailed look at modeling doors to have their behavior included and a ruleset can be used to check maneuvering clearance of accessible doors based on the logic of how the door is approached.

 Below is a single-swing-right door that has the behavior of how it is approached from the push and pull sides included in the Data property set.
 On the push side, it is approached from the front.
 On the pull side, it is approached from the latch.